Crisis, tragedy, downturn hit insurers on all sides

 ($1 = 0.7654 euros)

-(Reporting by Myles Neligan; additional reporting by Christian Plumb in Paris and Catherine Bosley in Zurich; Editing by Andrew Callus and Hans-Juergen Peters)
+(Reporting by Myles Neligan; additional reporting by Christian Plumb in Paris and Catherine Bosley in Zurich; Editing by Andrew Callus)